How Much is a Basement Conversion?

 Another approach to increase the value of your home is to turn your basement into a bathroom; this is especially useful if you frequently find yourself waiting in line for the shower in the morning.
 However, this is a more involved restoration that requires water and damp proofing, plumbing, and ventilation planning.

 Basements can be extremely cold, making it difficult to use the washing machine unless the space is appropriately heated.
-You'll want to be sure the toilet you choose is suitable for use underground.
-When building an underground bathroom, ventilation is also important to consider.
+You'll want to be sure the toilet you choose is able to be fitted with suitable plumbing and waste disposal.

 09BasementConversion